namoray/vision/docs/mining.md

 For detailed info on setup; read this [image_server_docs](https://github.com/namoray/vision-workers/blob/main/image_server/README.md)
 ![Image server template](image-server.png)

-I would recommend either a RTX4090 or H100
+I would recommend either a RTX4090 or H100 or A100

 #### Getting the address of the servers